 Another modification came about in 1975 when a Museum Commission recommended to the County Commission that the museum become an agency of county government.
 A full-time museum administrator and half-time curator came to lead the work of caring for the collection, expanding the joint work of the county and the society into educational programs, publications and exhibits.

 Still, the dream of a new museum in a permanent home continued to lure the members of the society.
 The Heidel Home was a cramped place that had no central heating and in winter its pipes froze regularly.
 WCM led a sustained effort over many years to find just the right spot and circumstances to realize the dream.
 There were many determined attempts and as many disappointments.

-WCM has worked hard to involve ever greater constituencies in the awareness and appreciation of our heritage, to reach out to the entire county, to develop engaging in-house and traveling exhibits, to increase its collection, to develop historically oriented special events and programs, to publish, and to nurture sound financial support from a broad array of sources.
+The Washington County Museum has worked hard to involve ever greater constituencies in the awareness and appreciation of our heritage, to reach out to the entire county, to develop engaging in-house and traveling exhibits, to increase its collection, to develop special events and programs, to publish, and to nurture sound financial support from a broad array of sources.

 About the author